 What do you need to do?

-Inform your study advisor about your impairment and explain how it is affecting your study progress.
-The study advisor may decide to refer you to the student counsellor.
+Inform your study advisor about your circumstances and explain how it is affecting your study progress.

 - On the website of the national Handicap & Studie expertise centre you will find information about various impairments and the impact that they may have on your studies, as well as possible adjustments that can be made.